 To prevent falls in the agricultural industry, workers, owners, and managers can take the following measures: (1) Encourage workers to get regular exercise to improve balance, flexibility, and strength, (2) Require workers to undergo eye exams periodically, especially those over the age of 40, (3) Make sure workers have shoes that fit, (4) Regularly maintain ladders, scaffolds, and other pieces of lifting equipment.

 Farm owners can also make a difference by inspecting their farm for fall hazards, placing non-slip mats on uneven and slippery surfaces, ensuring work areas are adequately illuminated, and installing non-slip grips on ladders and guardrails on scaffolds.

-Falls in Any Industry
+Ways to Prevent Falls in Any Industry

 Preventing falls requires the cooperation of all workers, supervisors, and owners, and according to OSHA, employers can take the following measures on their own:

 - Providing a toe-board and guard around open floors, runways, and platforms.

 - Providing guardrails and toe-boards near dangerous equipment or machines (ex: conveyor belts, hazardous chemicals)